|

 attractive locations in Europe for tax-advantaged private residence.
 For

-non-Maltese persons there is the possibility of acquiring Permanent Residence
+non-European persons there is the possibility of acquiring Malta Residency

 nationalities are eligible to apply for residence permits with no discrimination